Copyright © 2001-24 Prem Kamble

 The example of an elephant in a circus provides another excellent illustration of the workings of the subconscious mind.

-Years back when the elephant was young, it was tied up with the same chain to the same stake.
+Years ago, when the elephant was young, it was tied up with the same chain to the same stake.
 The baby elephant made several attempts to escape, but to no avail.
 It pulled with all its might, causing its feet to bleed and experiencing great pain.
-It did that again and again, and eventually gave up.
+It tried again and again, and eventually gave up.
 The repeated failed attempts to break free, fueled with the sight of blood and fear of pain, only reinforced the belief that it was impossible to escape when tied to the stake.
 Over time, this belief became ingrained in the elephant's subconscious mind.

 Years later, despite having grown up and having acquired enough strength to uproot the stake, the elephant still chooses to remain within the radius of the chain.
 The subconscious mind controls the elephant's actions and behaviors for the rest of its life, much like it controls the actions of a car driver.